david-istvan/minim-solver/README.md

 ##### Examples for the non-trivial cases (minimization requires backtracking)

 ![ScreenShot](http://david-istvan.github.io/images/minim/g4.PNG)
+This case should be solved as (20+30+40) + (10+50+60), resulting a minimal graph with the size of one.
+The algorithm, however, merges nodes #10 and #20 in the first step and terminates without finding the minimal solution.
 ```prolog
 | ?- minimize([(10-1), (20-1), (30-1), (40-2), (50-1), (60-2)] + [(10-20), (20-30), (30-40), (40-50), (50-60), (10-50)], G).
 G = [30-1,40-2,50-1,60-2,61-2]+[30-40,40-50,50-60,61-50,61-30] ?